How to discuss 3 of the scariest things with kids: death, traumas, and disabilities while teaching safety

 For a child, it also means you are still with him.
 You accept him and his feelings regardless of what has happened.

-This way you reassure that his feelings and fears are normal.
+This way, you reassure him that his feelings and fears are normal.

 - You are still the grown-up.